ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ```

 # Introduction
-## Problem description (not finished, also include RQ or Hypothesis)
+## Problem description
+Nowadays, images are often automatically enriched with various data from different sensors within devices, including location metadata.
+However, this metadata often gets lost when images are sent through multiple applications or when devices are set not to track locations for privacy reasons.
+As a result, images may initially have metadata, but it is lost when shared with friends or published online.
+This raises the question: Is it possible to re-enrich these images with their location after the metadata is lost?

+The main goal of this student project is to determine if an Image Classification Model can outperform humans in guessing the countries or regions of images based solely on the image itself, without additional information.
+### Project Overview
 This project explores the development of an Image Classification model, focusing on simple street-view images grouped by countries to predict the country where an image was taken.
 Given limited prior experience with Image Classification, this initiative aims to enhance understanding and skills in this domain.
 The first objective is to create a model capable of identifying the country from a given image.
-Building upon this, a second model will be developed to predict the exact district of the image, providing a more precise location than just the country.
+Building upon this, a second model will be developed to predict the exact region of the image, providing a more precise location than just the country.

 The main goal is to develop a robust Image Classification model that can serve as a foundational tool for various applications.
 This overarching objective supports the specific sub-goals of predicting the country and coordinates of an image.
 This leads to the question: for what main purposes could an image classifier for countries or coordinates be valuable?
 By exploring potential applications, the project aims to demonstrate the broader utility of the developed models in real-world scenarios.
+### Potential Applications
 - **Helping find missing persons**: Our solution can help find where missing people might be by analyzing pictures shared publicly.
 The emotional impact of helping reunite families or providing important clues is huge.
 Especially when the model will be used in addition to the search process for the police.
 For missing people, every second counts after a kidnapping, especially when the search is international.
 - **Rediscovering memories and family history**: Have you ever come across an old image of someone close to you?
 Maybe of a deceased family member or someone who may just not remember where it was taken.
 Our model can try to predict the rough location to help you rediscover your past.
 - **Supporting humanitarian action:** In disaster situations, it could help to quickly identify the most affected areas by analyzing current images from social media or aid organizations.
 This would improve the coordination of rescue and relief efforts and offer hope and support to those impacted.